 From this age your baby will start to show their blossoming personality.
 They'll embrace play, be more attached to you and babble away to themselves quite happily.

-Here are a few things you can expect to see around this age:
+Here are a few of the things you can expect to see at around six months and beyond:

 Growth and appetite